Components

 Anatomy

-4. Body Copy: Used for additional information
+4. Body copy: Used for additional information.

-6. Close Icon (Optional): Closes the alert
+6. Close icon (optional): Closes the alert.

 Variants

-Deciding what to use
+Deciding which alert to use

 Status